 Building Qt 5.8 for Raspberry Pi on Debian Jessie

-The current version of Raspbian (aka Debian Jessie) comes with an old (5.3.2) version of Qt that is pretty much outdated and does not support the Raspberry Pi properly.
-Afaik there are no up-to-date backports so the only way to get the latest version of Qt (at time of writing, version 5.8.0) up and running on your Pi is to build it yourself.
+The previous version of Raspbian (aka Debian Jessie) comes with an old (5.3.2) version of Qt (Note: Even Stretch has an old version of Qt 5.7.1, see Raspbian Stretch specific tutorial) that is pretty much outdated and does not support the Raspberry Pi properly.
+Afaik there are no up-to-date backports so the only way to get the latest version of Qt (at time of writing, using LTS version 5.8.0) up and running on your Pi is to build it yourself.

 Building Qt on the Raspberry Pi is quite straightforward and in short consist of the following steps:

 - Installing required dependencies

 - Installing optional dependencies

 This tutorial is written for the full source of version 5.8.0 but any older or later version should work just as well if you have specific needs.

 It is fully possible to build only parts using the submodule specific packages, but this tutorial will not go into that.